Leaf Identification

 Fruit Identification

-The fruit of the Nantucket Serviceberry is a berry-like, dark purple pome.
+The fruit of the Nantucket Serviceberry is an edible, berry-like, dark purple pome.
 The diameter is usually around 1/4″ to 1/3″.
+The fruits ripen in early summer.

 Flower Identification

 The Nantucket Serviceberry’s flowers are white and have 5 petals.
 They appear in clusters with about 7 to 10 flowers per cluster.
 They are narrow and spoon-shaped.
 This tree has a specialized ability called andropetaly, which means that they sometimes bear pollen on the ends of their petals.
-The pollen is yellow.
+The flowers bloom in early spring.